codacy/chart/docs/infrastructure/microk8s-quickstart.md

 You will need a machine running [Ubuntu Server 18.04 LTS](https://ubuntu.com/download/server) that:

--   Is correctly provisioned with the resoures described for MicroK8s in the [system requirements](../requirements.md#hardware-requirements)
+-   Is correctly provisioned with the resources described for MicroK8s in the [system requirements](../requirements.md#kubernetes-or-microK8s-cluster-setup)
--   Is able to establish a connection to the PostgreSQL instance described in the [system requirements](../requirements.md#postgresql-server-setup).
+-   Is able to establish a connection to the PostgreSQL instance described in the [system requirements](../requirements.md#postgresql-server-setup)

 The next steps assume that you are starting from a clean install of Ubuntu Server and require that you run commands on a local or remote command line session on the machine.